flashwing-04/showtime-website-project-archive/content/ws21/master/m3-intelligentes-bilanzkreismanagement/process.md

 Since none of our team members initially knew what balancing group management is, we invested a small amount of time in researching the topic to understand what the regular tasks of a balancing group manager are.

 Our first goal was to keep the project as close to the user's needs as possible.
-Then we prepared a user interview, to get a sense of our users needs.
+Then we prepared a user interview, to get a sense of our user's needs.
-Through Exxeta we were able to do the user interview with a balancing group manager. his helped us to identify which features would be important to have in a minimum viable product that could support a full basic user workflow.
+Through Exxeta we were able to do the user interview with a balancing group manager.
+This helped us to identify which features would be important to have in a minimum viable product that could support a full basic user workflow.

-During the evaluation of the user interview we clustered the results and extracted different features out of the information we gathered.
+During the evaluation of the user interview, we clustered the results and extracted different features out of the information we gathered.
-These were then encapsulated into user stories which were the foundation of our sprints.
+These were then encapsulated into user stories, which were the foundation of our sprints.

 {{<image src="InterviewNotes.jpg" alt="Interview Notes" caption="Screenshot of our Miro Board - Clustered Interview Notes and Result">}}

 At the end of our development phase, we conducted a final user test to evaluate our prototype.
 For this, we prepared a complete user flow through the application.
-The interviewee then was prompted small tasks that would require her/him to go through that user flow.
+The interviewee then was prompted with small tasks that would require her/him to go through that user flow.
-During the execution of those tasks we took notes on what went well and what problems the interviewee had to face when using the application.
+During the execution of those tasks, we took notes on what went well and what problems the interviewee had to face when using the application.
 We also paid close attention to feature and improvement suggestions that the interviewee made.
 As well as for the first interview, we again clustered all the notes and extracted future user stories for our application.